Psalms | Tehillim chapter 35:24 One Chapter A Day

 Psalms On Seeking Hashem’s Judgment Against Wicked And Evil People In Betrayal And Ungratefulness

 Regardless of a person’s status, being ungrateful comes in different packages.
-Nonetheless, continue in doing good finding G-d’s favor who sees each and every action you execute.
-Even people will not only do not appreciate you, but will tell bad things against you in the end.
+Nonetheless, continue in doing good finding G-d’s favor who sees each and every action you make.
+Even people will not only ignore you, but will tell bad things against you in the end.

 “When Ungrateful People Not Only Do Not Appreciate You But Go Against You — Let Hashem Look Into It”